 Any on-screen element that someone can click, touch or otherwise interact with should be large enough for reliable interaction.
-Consider making sure these elements have a width and height of at least 48 dp, as described in the Material Design Accessibility guidelines.
+Consider making sure that these elements have a width and height of at least 48 dp, as described in the Material Design Accessibility guidelines.

 When implementing clickable or touchable elements in a layout, consider using dimensions that meet or exceed the recommended size for touch targets.